flosell/lambdacd/doc/walkthrough.md

 ```

 Great, a first build step, but without some code to check out, it's not particulary useful...
 So we want something that checks out our git repo and does something so that client-package is being executed with the path of the checked out git in the `:cwd` value.
-Fortunately, LambdaCD already provides such a thing: `lambdacd.git/with-git`.
+Fortunately, LambdaCD already provides such a thing: `lambdacd.steps.git/with-git`.
 It takes a repository-uri and some steps and creates a nesting operation for us where all the given steps are executed with `:cwd` set to a folder containing the checked out repo.

-So let's first add this to the `require` statements on the beginning of the file: `[lambdacd.git :as git]`.
-This imports the `lambdacd.git` namespace, aliased as `git`.
+So let's first add this to the `require` statements on the beginning of the file: `[lambdacd.steps.git :as git]`.
+This imports the `lambdacd.steps.git` namespace, aliased as `git`.

 Now we can use it: